awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

 .. _set-up-facebook:

-Setup Facebook Login in your Mobile App
+Setup Facebook Login in Your Mobile App
 =======================================

 .. container:: option